jduimovich/dance-standard-pipelines/README.md

 # dance-standard-pipelines

 These pipelines are in standard tekton format.
-They can be found in ./pac/pipelines and ./pac/tasks
+They can be found in ./pac/pipelines and ./pac/tasks.
+The .tekton directories for default pipeline can be found in the ./pac as builders

 # Install